 Saffron is the most valued and treasured spice on the planet.
 The word saffron comes from the French word Safrana, which comes from the Latin word Safranum.
 Safranum comes from the Arabic word which means YELLOW

-Kashmiri saffron is renowned universally as a spice.
-It revitalizes health and is used for medical purposes & in cosmetics.
+People across the world admire Kashmiri saffron for its rich flavour, health benefits, medicinal uses, and role in cosmetics.
 The unmatched features of Kashmiri kesar are its longer and thicker stigmas, natural deep red color, bitter flavor, high quantity of crocin, safranal, and picrocrocin.

 There are several types of saffron namely